The Crocodile Hunter: Collision Course: Plot

-When the Irwins reach the Thomson River, Steve opens the crocodile's crate and discovers that the beast has defecated.
-In the excrement, Steve sees a shiny metal object (the beacon) which he mistakes to be an improperly discarded children's spinning top toy.
+When the Irwins reach the Thomson River, Steve opens the crocodile's crate and discovers that it has defecated.
+In the excrement, he sees a shiny metal object (the beacon), which he mistakes to be an improperly discarded children's spinning top toy.
 Steve and Terri successfully release the crocodile in the river, but Wheeler and Archer show up again in a boat, determined to get the beacon.
-Jo Buckley shows up in an ultralight and throws sticks of dynamite down on Wheeler and Archer's boat, destroying it and knocking the two agents in the river.
-Steve believes that he and Terri are caught up in the middle of a "poacher war" and, not wanting the dynamite to hurt the newly relocated crocodile, gets a rope out of the boat and lassoes the aircraft, causing it to crash in the river, though Buckley survives.
+Jo Buckley shows up in an ultralight and throws sticks of dynamite down on Wheeler and Archer's boat, destroying it and knocking them into the river.
+Steve believes that he and Terri are caught up in the middle of a "poacher war" and, not wanting the dynamite to hurt the newly relocated crocodile, uses a rope to lasso the aircraft, causing it to crash in the river, though Buckley survives.
 She swims to shore to inform Ansell via a phone call that she failed to retrieve the beacon.
-Ansell informs Buckley that he is on the run from the CIA and the police for hiring her for the mission.
-He is found by police and is arrested for his crimes, ending the phone call.
+Ansell, now on the run from the CIA after his interference in the mission was discovered, is found by the police and arrested.

-Due to Wheeler and Archer's failure to retrieve the beacon, the CIA decides that it is time for drastic measures, so they call up American President George W. Bush in the White House to request permission to use military helicopters to find the Irwins and get the beacon.
+Due to Wheeler and Archer's failure to retrieve the beacon, the CIA decides that it is time for drastic measures, so they call up American President George W. Bush in the White House and request permission to use military helicopters to find the Irwins and get the beacon.
 In Australia, Steve is ending his show and playing with the beacon, when the military helicopters arrive.

-In the epilogue, Steve explains that he returned the beacon to the CIA without hassle, but remains oblivious to its significance.
+In an epilogue, Steve explains that he returned the beacon to the CIA without hassle, but remains oblivious to its significance.
 Brozzie becomes a volunteer for the Department of Fauna and Fisheries, while the CIA punishes Wheeler and Archer for their failure by sending them to work at the Irwins' zoo as volunteers.
 All parties involved have trouble adapting to their new environments, but Steve assures the audience that he will help them.